GlobalExpress/frontend-nanodegree-P6/README.md

 # Project Overview

-This project uses jasmine for JS testing.
+This project uses Jasmine for JS testing.
 It tests the RSS feeds functionality.
 All the files are included to run the project.

 ##Files Included